Crooked River caldera

-The Crooked River caldera is a large and ancient volcano that straddles three central Oregon counties.
-The diameter of the caldera is about 41 × 27 km and is notable for the welded tuff present at Gray Butte, Smith Rock, Powell Buttes, Grizzly Mountain and Barnes Butte.
+The Crooked River caldera is a large ancient volcano and vent complex that straddles three central Oregon counties.
+The diameter of the caldera is about 41 × 27 km.
+It is notable for the welded tuff present at Gray Butte, Smith Rock, Powell Buttes, Grizzly Mountain and Barnes Butte.
 The volcano is considered extinct and last erupted about 29.5 Ma.